-Principal Investment Strategies: Under normal circumstances, the Fund invests at least 80% of its net assets, plus any amount of borrowings for investment purposes, in floating rate debt securities.
-For the purposes of the Fund's 80% investment policy, the Fund defines the following US dollar denominated domestic and foreign floating rate securities as floating rate debt securities:
+Principal Investment Strategies: Under normal circumstances, the Fund invests at least 80% of its net assets, plus any amount of borrowings for investment purposes, in high quality low duration debt securities.
+For the purposes of the Fund's 80% investment policy, the Fund defines the following US dollar denominated domestic and foreign securities as high quality low duration debt securities:

-- bonds and corporate debt
+- · bonds and corporate debt

 - bank loans and bank loan participations

 - agency and non-agency commercial mortgage-backed securities ("CMBS") and residential mortgage-backed securities ("RMBS")

 - interest-only securities

 - collateralized loan obligations ("CLOs") that are backed by domestic and foreign floating rate debt obligations

 - collateralized debt obligations ("CDOs") that are backed by domestic and foreign floating rate debt obligations

 - US government securities

-The Fund invests in floating rate debt securities with an interest rate that resets quarterly based on the London Interbank Offered Rate ("LIBOR").
-The Fund allocates assets across floating rate debt security types without restriction, subject to its 80% floating rate debt policy.
+The Fund normally invests in floating rate debt securities with an interest rate that resets quarterly based on the London Interbank Offered Rate ("LIBOR").
+The Fund allocates assets across floating rate debt security types without restriction, subject to its 80% high quality low duration debt policy.
 The Fund's investments in foreign issuers may include issuers from emerging markets.
 The Fund defines emerging market issuers as those found outside of North America, Europe, Japan, Australia and New Zealand.

-While the Fund invests without restriction as to the maturity of any single debt security, the Fund's portfolio average effective duration (a measure of interest rate risk similar to maturity) will be one year or less.
-When the Fund invests in debt securities, each security must be rated no lower than the A category by Standard & Poor's Ratings Group, Moody's Investors Service or Fitch Ratings, Inc. If a debt security is downgraded to below an A rating, the Fund will sell such security within 30 days.
+While the Fund invests without restriction as to the maturity of any single debt security, the Fund's portfolio average effective duration (a measure of a security's sensitivity to changes in prevailing interest rates) will be one year or less.
+When the Fund invests in debt securities, each security must be high quality, which is defined as being rated no lower than the A category by Standard & Poor's Ratings Group, Moody's Investors Service or Fitch Ratings, Inc. If a debt security is downgraded to below an A rating, the Fund will sell such security within 30 days.

 CMBS, RMBS, CLOs, and CDOs are single-purpose investment vehicles that hold baskets of loans and issue securities that are paid from the cash flows of the underlying loans.
 Investors purchase a particular class of securities called a tranche (a French word for slice).
 The tranches receive payments from the principal and interest payments made by underlying borrowers in accordance to the rank of the tranche.
 Normally, CMBS, RMBS, CLOs, and CDOs have multiple tranches with investors in the bottom tranches having last priority to receive payment.
 By investing in A rated or better debt tranches, the Fund will not be less than third in priority for payment.
 Loans and loan participations may be unsecured which means that they are not collateralized by any specific assets of the borrower.
-The Fund allocates assets across security types without restriction, subject to its 80% floating rate debt policy.
+The Fund allocates assets across security types without restriction, subject to its 80% high quality low duration debt policy.
 The Fund does not purchase floating rate securities with subordinate underlying loans or debt obligations.